aqiu384/p5r-walkthrough/src/overworld.md

         * Futaba (No Baton Pass rank): Choice 2: "This is the real thing."
         * Haru: Choice 3: "Have fun with it."
         * Akechi (Impossible to end on round 4): None
-        * Kasumi: Choice 3: "Believe in yourself."
+        * Kasumi: Choice 3: "Trust your instincts."

 ##### Billiards
 * Unlocked: Auto